CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

 The Logic: If the automated port sentry (port_harden.py) detects an unauthorized IP binding to Port 8022 (SSH) or Port 8080 (AI Server), it instantly triggers the air_gap_isolate.py protocol.
 The Execution: The device immediately drops all network interfaces, severing the connection to the outside world.
 The Result: The attacker is locked inside a dead, disconnected session.
 Simultaneously, the system flushes volatile memory, wiping ~/.bash_history and ~/.git-credentials.
 The operator is no longer in the same "room," and the attacker is left holding an empty, isolated shell.
 Analyst: C.K.
-Bachoo | Verified: XO | Date: MAY 2026
+Bachoo | Date: MAY 2026